cy-cheng/cy-cheng.github.io/content/authors/admin/_index.md

     date: '2023-07-20'
     awarder: Department of Physics, National Taiwan University
     summary: |
       I studied university-level Physics and Mathematics during my 10th and 11th grade.
 I was able to aquire the key concepts of various fields such as Special Relativity and Calculus.
-By studying dilligently, I finished 2-year programme with flying colours and ultimately received the Distinction Award in both academic years.
+By studying dilligently, I finished the 2-year programme with flying colours and ultimately received the Distinction Award in both academic years.
 #   - title: Blockchain Fundamentals
 #     url: https://www.edx.org/professional-certificate/uc-berkeleyx-blockchain-fundamentals
 #     date: '2023-07-01'